-Note that throughout most of the paper, "resilience" generally refers to the ability of an arriving user i to stay connected to the rest of the graph for duration L_i while its neighbors are constantly changing.
-This is arguably the most transparent and relevant metric from the end-user's perspective; however, to complete the picture we also address global resilience where we informally show that tightly connected graphs (such as DHTs and many k-regular random graphs) partition with at least one isolated node with probability 1 - o(1) as the size of the network $n \to \infty$.
-This result demonstrates that metric π solely determines the probability that an evolving P2P network partitions under churn and that global disconnection of such graphs for sufficiently small π almost surely involves a single node.
+We finish the paper by bridging the gap between local resilience (i.e., isolation of a single node from the graph) and global resilience (i.e., network disconnection) and show that tightly-connected structures (such as DHTs and many k-regular random graphs) partition with at least one isolated node with probability 1 - o(1) as the size of the network $n \to \infty$.
+This result demonstrates that metric π solely determines the probability that an evolving P2P network partitions under churn and that disconnection of such graphs for sufficiently small π almost surely involves a single node.